-The Fishtown Neighbors Association is holding our annual board elections on Wednesday, November 18th at 7:00 pm, and this year, the following neighbors are standing for election for eleven (11) At-Large seats on the board of directors for the 2021 term starting in January.
-In alphabetical order, they are:
+The Fishtown Neighbors Association held it's annual board elections on Wednesday, November 18th , and this year, the following neighbors were elected for eleven (11) seats on the board of directors for the 2021 term starting in January.

 We at the Fishtown Neighbors Association mourn with our community over the tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and too many others.
 We strongly condemn racism, police brutality, and those individuals sabotaging well-intentioned protests by committing crimes of opportunity, while standing in solidarity with those demonstrating for change.
 We further reject hate speech, any form of prejudice or intolerance, violence towards peaceful neighbors, and other forms of hatred.